chillcoding-at-the-beach/bachamada/README.md

 - Add privacy policy page
 - Give more info contact in app
 - Configure depplink and check it in search console
-- Improve smartwatch features
+- Improve smartwatch features (show % of Heart Rate in terms of Heart Rate Max with corresponding color and icon found in personalised Heart Rate Zones)
-- Ask feedback (reviews/rate) in smart way
+- Ask for feedback (reviews/rate) in smart way